 Dr. Stan Castor will provide detailed instructions on how and when to use your compression garments to maximize your tummy tuck recovery.
 Typically, he advises patients to wear these garments continuously.
 Especially for the first few weeks after surgery, except during bathing or garment washing.
 As your healing progresses, Dr. Castor will guide you on gradually reducing the duration of use.

+Interested in a tummy tuck but have questions about the recovery process?
 Let us guide you toward the body you’ve always wanted with compassionate care and exceptional results.
 Contact us today at 813-971-2000 to schedule your consultation and start your journey.